fluentrobotics/ros-devcontainer/README.md

 > Remember to run `./build-image.sh` to rebuild the Docker image after making
 > changes in the Dockerfile!

-More complex modifications will be available in the [`doc/`](doc/) folder in the future, including support for things like CUDA and audio applications while inside the container.

 [gtsam-install]: https://gtsam.org/get_started/

 ## Contributing